PERFORMING ARTS - KS3

 Summer

-Develop devising skills and explore the role of the director
+Develop devising skills and explore different audience, performer relationships

 Develop critical analysis skills using Performing Arts vocabulary